YinHK-gameDev/unity-learn/art & graphics/sky/README.md

 2. The **High Definition Render Pipeline (HDRP)** does not support skybox Materials and instead includes multiple sky generation solutions.

+The **Skybox component** overrides the skybox that Cameras on the same GameObject draw.
+It gives you control over what skybox a Camera renders and is useful when you have multiple Cameras in your Scene and want to draw different skyboxes depending on the Camera.

 ### Creating a skybox Material
 To create a new **skybox Material**: